 - Place two 15×12 inch sheets of parchment paper on a rimmed baking sheet.
 Fold each sheet in half lengthwise, then reopen the paper.

 - Arrange the lemon slices on one side of each of the sheets.
 Top with two thyme sprigs, followed by the fish fillets.
-Scatter the shallot and zucchini around the fish, and drizzle with the tahini and the juice of the remaining lemon.
-Carefully divide the wine between the two sheets and season everything generously with salt and pepper.
-Garnish with parsley leaves, if using.
+Scatter the shallot, zucchini, and cherry tomatoes (if using) around the fish.
+Season everything generously with salt and pepper, and drizzle with olive oil.

 - Fold the parchment over the fish and crimp the edges like a pie crust until the packets are tightly sealed.